mazzyy/RaynMaker.Portfolio/docs/Backlog.md

+- benchmark
-- benchmark: anual fee not considered
+  - anual fee not considered

 - over all performance